-Resolution is a term associated with digital photography.
+Resolution is a term associated with all types of photography.
 It has several different meanings depending on the context in which it is used.

 With regard to digital cameras, resolution (also called image capture resolution) refers to the number of pixels in the camera sensor.
 A camera with 3 megapixels has a sensor with 3 million pixels.
 A pixel in a sensor is a single element of the sensor that will record the smallest element of the image.
 The more pixels in a sensor, the higher the resolution of the image.